Blazekiller8/ts-s3-downloaded/README.md

 ## Overview

 This program uses the AWS SDK v3 for Javascript to connect to an S3 bucket and download all files in a specified folder to a local folder on your machine.
+Here we use `paginateListObjectsV2()` to get the list of all objects in the specified folder in pages and thus able to get even more than 1000 objects, and then use `Promise.all()` and `stream.pipeline()` with `getObject()` to parallelly download each object to the specified local folder.

 ---